Get guidance and advice on best practice when designing and implementing inclusive oral assessments.

 When creating marking criteria, it’s important to:

-• ensure the wording used in the marking criteria is inclusive and not overly specific.
-Instead of specifying eye contact, the rubric might stipulate that students need to demonstrate appropriate awareness of the audience.
+- ensure the wording used in the marking criteria is inclusive and not overly specific.
+Instead of specifying eye contact, which may be inappropriate for some disabilities, the rubric might stipulate that students need to demonstrate appropriate awareness of the audience.
 This would ensure that the criterion can be interpreted individually for each student

-• build in time after each student to finalize marks and feedback
+- try to build-in time after each student to finalize marks and feedback.

 To prepare students for oral assessments you could:

-• provide clear information to students about the content to be covered, the process and structure of the oral assessment, the material they can bring with them to the assessment, and the marking criteria
+- provide clear information from the start of the module to students about the content to be covered, the process and structure of the oral assessment, the material they can bring with them to the assessment and the marking criteria

-• some students will need more encouragement as they may be shy or nervous.
-Shyness should not affect your perception of what the student knows.
+- some students will need more encouragement as they may be shy or nervous – shyness or other behaviours should not affect your perception of what the student knows

-• you might want to make an audio or video recording of the assessment, particularly if marking alone.
-If a student seeks a review of their marks, a recording is essential.
+- you might want to make an audio or video recording of the assessment, particularly if marking alone.

 No assessment is perfect.
 Good assessment design requires ongoing review and iteration.